kalab-oto/zoraptera-occurrence-dataset/README.md

 |polygon_fid | id of related polygon in `geom.gpkg` file |
 |gbifID      | id of related GBIF record                 |
 |inatID      | id of related iNaturalist record          |

+### Notice on WKT geometries in `footprintWKT`
+Be aware that spreadsheet processors may have a limited number of characters per cell, and thus may trim values ​​that are too long.
+This may cause problem with `footprintWKT` column specifically when the user opens the data in software with a limited number of characters in cell value, then edits the data and saves the file.
+In such a case, longer WKT text may be truncated and the geometries may be invalidated.
+However, this will not affect the rest of the dataset and `footprintWKT` column can be easily restored from the original file, or recalculated runing `geom_calc.r`, which retrieve WKT geometries from `geom.gpkg`.

 ## Graphical data summary:
 ![Map of Zoraptera subfamilies](plots/zoraptera_map.png)